SNMetamorph/SNMetamorph.github.io/src/pages/projects.md

 ---

 # PrimeXT
-Modern SDK for the Xash3D FWGS engine, to work on modern platforms with cross-platform support and improved graphics/physics, while retaining all the features and approaches to work inherent in GoldSrc and Xash3D.
-Based on XashXT, and therefore has all the functionality inherent in XashXT and Spirit Of Half-Life.
+Modern Half-Life 1 SDK for Xash3D FWGS engine, with cross-platform support, improved graphics/physics, and a lot of new features for mod-makers, while retaining all the approaches to work inherent from GoldSrc and Xash3D.
+Also all the functionality from XashXT and Spirit Of Half-Life was inherited too.
 Suitable for creating both singleplayer and multiplayer mods.
-Development started in August 2021.
+Development was started in August 2021.

 [GitHub page](https://github.com/SNMetamorph/PrimeXT)
 [ModDB page](https://www.moddb.com/mods/primext)